ianwelch/assignment2/README.md

 - home returns back to the home page

 ### Follows accessibility guidelines where appropriate

-- headings are used correctly to organise content
+#### headings are used correctly to organise content

+Use of H1 instead of using bold or italics for headings.

-- includes proper al text for images
+#### includes proper alt text for images

+- Facebook logo on each page.
+- Bay of Islands photo on index.html
+- Table of food, wine cellar on menu.html

 - colour is used with care
 - form designed for accessbility (lables, tabbing, grouping)
 - tables used for tabular data, not layout